TacoMantra/delirium-assessment-tool/README.md

 ## 📝 Features

--   **Dynamic Questionnaire** 📋: Practitioners can fill out a series of questions to assess patient risk.
+-   **Dynamic Questionnaire** 📋: Practitioners can fill out a series of questions to assess patient risk for developing delirium.
--   **Real-time Evaluation** 💡: Answers are processed to give practitioners immediate feedback on hip fracture risk.
+-   **Real-time Evaluation** 💡: Answers are processed to give practitioners immediate feedback on delirium risk.

 ## 🔧 Available Scripts